madinabolat/learner/Notes.md

 @ExtendWith(MockitoExtension.class) — on the test class, enables Mockito
 @Mock — creates a mock object
 @InjectMocks — creates a real instance of the class and injects the mocks into it.
 This is a plain Java object, not a Spring bean.

+# 2. Test Controller

+# 3. CI CD
+CI CD continuous integration continuous deployment

+We cant "trust" someone tested on their machine. whenever code is updated in common repo, we want to make sure it passes tests wihtout relying if individuals did tests locally.

+In Intellij, when we hit run, behind the scenes:
+- javac (compiler): human readable .java -> javac (compiler) turns into .class (bytecode). bytecode is WORA (Write once run anywhere). any mahcine that has JVM can run it.
+- java (JVM): takes .class -> turns into machine code and executes on machine's cpu. here JIT (Just in Time compilation) - turns into machine code and runs real time

+if we have pom.xml, then we use a build tool (example: maven, gradle). maven is needed to downlaod all libraries, packages, run tests and package everythign into jar file.
+- mvn clean install: takes .java -> builds all libraries, packages -> compiles (instead of javac. mvn handles everythign on its won) -> builds jar file
+- java (JVM): runs jar file.

+CI CD in guthub actions:
+- create .github / workflows folder
+- create a yaml file, ex: jobs.yml
+- add all jobs
+on pull_requests
+download JDK
+run code
+run maven (builds, tests etc)

+github actions - copies the code on a vm (virtual machine), does what we do locally with intellij - downlaods JDK, copies code, runs maven, runs java checkout code - means copies code (like git clone)